Towards Pervasive Distributed Agentic Generative AI -- A State of The Art: Agent LLM Architecture

 \subsubsection{Objective Evaluation}

 Objective evaluation uses quantitative metrics to enable computational, and comparative analysis, thereby providing concrete and measurable assessments of agent performance.
 The selection of appropriate metrics is crucial for evaluating specific aspects of agent performance.
 For \textbf{Task Completion and Efficiency}, evaluation focuses on the agent's ability to achieve defined objectives with efficient resource use.
 This category includes metrics such as Success Rate~\cite{chang2024agentboard}, quantifying overall goal attainment; Progress Rate~\cite{chang2024agentboard}, tracking incremental advancements in multi-turn interactions; Completion Rate~\cite{xu2024crab}, measuring the proportion of completed sub-tasks; Execution Efficiency~\cite{xu2024crab}, assessing action efficiency relative to sub-task completion; Cost Efficiency~\cite{xu2024crab}, evaluating resource consumption through token usage; Number of Steps~\cite{xu2024theagentcompany}, quantifying operational effort via LLM calls; and Cost per Instance~\cite{xu2024theagentcompany}, measuring monetary expenditure for API queries.
 In numerous applications, \textbf{Accuracy and Correctness} have critical importance.
 Metrics within this category assess the fidelity and consistency of generated information, plans, and actions.
 This includes Accuracy~\cite{wang2024survey}, evaluating overall output correctness; Answer F1~\cite{liu2023agentbench}, measuring query response accuracy in knowledge graph environments; Test Coverage and Bug Detection Rate~\cite{wang2024survey}, assessing the agent's ability to generate effective test cases and identify software defects.
 For agents designed for conversational or interactive tasks, \textbf{Dialogue and Interaction Quality} is assessed using metrics such as Recency, Relevance, and Importance~\cite{hou2024my}.
 These metrics evaluate the coherence, relevance, and meaningfulness of agent dialogues, capturing the nuances of human-agent interaction.
 Finally, as AI agents are increasingly deployed in critical systems, \textbf{Adversarial Robustness} becomes a key evaluative consideration.
-Metrics such as Benign Utility, Utility Under Attack, and targeted Attack Success Rate~\cite{debenedetti2024agentdojo} evaluate the agent's resilience to adversarial attacks, ensuring security and reliability in real-world deployments. \paragraph{Frameworks and Benchmarks} To comprehensively evaluate the capabilities of agents across diverse application domains, a range of specialised benchmarks and frameworks have been developed.
-These include AgentBench ~\cite{liu2023agentbench} , which features tasks simulating real-world scenarios such as web browsing and gaming, alongside code generation and execution tasks involving operating systems, databases, and knowledge graphs.
-TheAgentCompany~\cite{xu2024theagentcompany} provides a self-contained environment that models a small software company, including tasks like web browsing, code writing, and inter-agent communication.
-DevAI~\cite{zhuge2024agent} presents 55 real-world AI application development tasks curated by expert annotators, while SWE-bench~\cite{yang2024swe} offers 2294 software engineering problems derived from actual GitHub issues and pull requests across 12 prominent Python repositories.
-Text-based game environments, such as ALFWorld~\cite{shinn2023reflexion}, and Minecraft~\cite{wang2023voyager}, are used to evaluate language agent performance in interactive, simulated settings.
-WebShop~\cite{yao2022webshop} focuses on assessing product search and retrieval capabilities, and WebArena~\cite{zhou2023webarena} provides a comprehensive website environment for end-to-end agent evaluation.
-RoCoBench~\cite{mandi2024roco} evaluates multi-agent collaboration across diverse scenarios, emphasizing communication and coordination in cooperative robotics.
-TravelPlanner ~\cite{xie2024travelplanner} benchmarks real-world planning capabilities in language agents, and ScienceWorld ~\cite{wang2022scienceworld} evaluates reasoning and planning abilities by posing questions designed to challenge a fifth-grade student.
-Finally, for evaluating safety and privacy, AgentDojo ~\cite{debenedetti2024agentdojo} measures AI agent resilience to prompt injection attacks, and PrivacyLens ~\cite{shao2024privacylens} quantifies potential data leakage to assess privacy norm adherence in language model agents.
+Metrics such as Benign Utility, Utility Under Attack, and targeted Attack Success Rate~\cite{debenedetti2024agentdojo} evaluate the agent's resilience to adversarial attacks, ensuring security and reliability in real-world deployments.